Skip to main content

 How do I set up a Self Check-In Kiosk on a computer (in Chrome browser)?

 A self check-in kiosk can dramatically reduce wait times and lines.
-This portal allows your attendees to check-in to an event by scanning a barcode/QR code or typing in their name.
+This portal allows your attendees to check-in to an event either by typing in their name and searching OR by scanning a barcode/QR code (when you've added a laser scanning device, via USB port).

-We recommend setting up this kiosk in a Google Chrome browser running in Kiosk Mode.
+We recommend that when you set up your Self Check-in Kiosk App as a computer kiosk, you do so in a Google Chrome browser running in Kiosk Mode.
 That way, your attendees won't see the URL address bar or other menus.

 This mode also sends a print request directly to the printer and bypasses the Print Screen.